 - Natural purification of surface water through nutrient absorption such as phosphorus and nitrogen, heavy metals and pesticides;

 - Habitat and food sources for waterfowl and wildlife;

 - Greenhouse gases absorption; and,

 - Valuable recreational and educational amenities to residents.

-Recognizing the value of these and many other functions, the City has developed a policy that is intended to help guide the preservation and integration of wetlands into the city, as well as their ongoing management.
+Recognizing the value of these and many other functions, the Wetland Policy is intended to help guide the preservation and integration of wetlands into the city, as well as their ongoing management.